India Trilateral Forum

 - Developments in Russia, China, Pakistan, Afghanistan, and its implications for India

-- Facilitating trade: TTP, RCEP, TTIP, EU-India FTA, and more
+- Facilitating trade: TPP, RCEP, TTIP, EU-India FTA, and more

 - Democratic politics and growth prospects in India and the West